bredelings/BAli-Phy/doc/man/alignment-draw.md

 The property selector supports linear, log10, and empirical-rank color scales.
 Linear and log10 scales can use the full range, a robust 2--98% range, or custom bounds.
+A property initially uses log10 only when it has enough nonnegative, distinct observations and logarithmic normalization uses the color range materially more evenly; otherwise it uses linear. **posSelection** remains linear because it is a probability.
+Reset restores this automatically selected default.

+Zero is valid on a log10 property scale.
+It is clipped to the positive lower bound, while its tooltip continues to report zero and the legend identifies that the lower color includes zero.
+Negative values cannot use log10.

+Viridis is the default palette.
+The palette selector also provides a blue-to-red sequential palette and a blue-to-light-gray-to-red diverging palette.
+The diverging palette maps the median to gray and normalizes the lower and upper halves independently.
+Its colors therefore indicate position within the displayed distribution, not biological categories or thresholds.
+Palette and scale choices are retained separately for each property.

-The legend and cell colors update together, and pointing at or focusing a non-gap cell shows its raw posterior mean and retained-sample count.
+The legend and cell colors update together, and pointing at or focusing a non-gap cell shows its raw posterior mean, retained-sample count, scale, and palette.

 When **--AU** and **--properties** are supplied together, the viewer can fade the property color toward white according to posterior alignment certainty.
+The light-gray center of the diverging palette remains distinguishable from this white uncertainty limit.
 Property values use ungapped sequence-character coordinates; AU values use alignment-grid coordinates.
 The AU file must therefore have exactly the same number of model-character columns as the displayed alignment.